Contact

 There are various ways and means of finding out about a parcel of land or its condition:

-• Regional land registry offices have online services where you can obtain information on properties by entering the parcel number.
+- Online services of the regional land registry offices: By entering the parcel number, you can obtain information on the properties.
 In Bavaria, for example, the State Office for Digitization, Broadband and Surveying would be the right contact.
-However, you must already know the parcel number.

-• In addition, geographic information systems (GIS) make it possible to display parcels of land on digital maps.
-These can be used to obtain information on soil conditions and development plans.
+- Geoinformation systems (GIS): These enable the representation of parcels of land on digital maps.
+This allows you to obtain information on soil conditions and development plans.

-• Notaries and lawyers offer valuable support for comprehensive research.
-They are particularly useful for complex legal issues or large transactions.
+- Notaries and lawyers: They provide valuable support for comprehensive research and are particularly useful for complex legal issues or large transactions.
 They also help to clarify the legal details of a parcel of land and ensure that all the necessary documents are provided.

 Land parcels in the cadastre

-As already mentioned, parcels of land play an important and central role in land surveying and in the land register.
+As already mentioned, parcels of land play an important role in the land register and in land surveying.
 Here are the main functions and meanings in both areas:

 Land surveying